arun-choudhary956/Project02_EcommerceApp/README.md

 ## Notes

-- **Change the seeded admin password** before deploying anywhere public — `admin123` is only for local testing.
-Register a new user via `POST /api/auth/register` then manually flip their `role` to `"admin"` in MongoDB (registration always creates `customer` accounts by design, so nobody can self-promote to admin through the API).
+- Register a new user via
+  `POST /api/auth/register` then manually flip their `role` to `"admin"` in MongoDB (registration always creates `customer` accounts by design, so nobody can self-promote to admin through the API).